atdrago/pino-logflare/README.md

 # pino-logflare

+> **Note:** This module is identical to the original `pino-logflare`, but with lodash removed to save on bundle size.

 This module provides transport for [pino][pino] that forwards messages to your [Logflare][logflare] account.

 You can use `pino-logflare` both for node and browser apps.
 We also support isomorphic Vercel apps.

 ## Installation